brandonw504/brandonw504/README.md

 - #### Visit my [personal website](https://portfolio-brandonw504.vercel.app)!

-- #### I've volunteered as a Software Engineer at [AggieWorks](https://aggieworks.org) and [#include](http://includedavis.com/).
+- #### I've volunteered as a software engineer at [AggieWorks](https://aggieworks.org) and [#include](http://includedavis.com/).
 I've worked on a roommate matching app for UC Davis Student Housing and developed an art gallery website for an art club at UC Davis.

 - #### I do iOS and full-stack development.
 Some of my projects include:
   - [Shazam Social](https://github.com/brandonw504/shazam-social)